Perception is Awareness Shaped by Belief

 No Cures = More Profit

-Even more importantly, could another reason biotech companies are stepping back from gene therapy is because, while it may work in some instances, it’s not the panacea they have asked people to believe?
-The costs are usually high and sometimes the therapy itself is difficult for a patient to go through.
+Even more importantly, could another reason biotech companies are stepping back from gene therapy be that, while it may work in some instances, it’s not the panacea they have asked people to believe?
+The costs are usually high, and sometimes, the therapy itself is difficult for a patient to endure.
 While this could be a reason, we will probably never know the truth.

 Human Genome Project – Perception – Belief – Genes